ucdavisdatalab/workshop_intro_to_sql/README.md

 A database is a set of data in tables that are related to each other in some way.
 That's it.
 It's just a collection of tables.

 Ideally each table can be connected to another table by a column that both tables have that store the information to match up the rows.
 This column is called a **key**.
-A key commonly used on campus is your student or employee ID number.
+For example, a key commonly used on campus is your student or employee ID number.

-Let's look at an example dataset of student data with data about courses, grades, and employment.
+Let's look at an example dataset of fictional student data with data about courses, grades, and employment.
 Can we say anything about the relationship between course grades and employment based on this data?

 **Table: Student**